coinbase/mesh-cli/README.md

 Many of the packages use a `Helper/Handler` interface pattern to acquire required information or to send events to some client implementation.
-An example of this is in the `reconciler` package where a `Helper` is used to get the account balance and the `Handler` is called to incidate whether the reconciliation of an account was successful.
+An example of this is in the `reconciler` package where a `Helper` is used to get the account balance and the `Handler` is called to indicate whether the reconciliation of an account was successful.

 ### Repo Structure